voxelmorph/voxelmorph/README.md

 # Contact:
-For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) in github.
+For any problems or questions please [open an issue](https://github.com/voxelmorph/voxelmorph/issues/new?labels=voxelmorph) for code problems/questions or [start a discussion](https://github.com/voxelmorph/voxelmorph/discussions) for general registration/voxelmorph question/discussion.